JiveOff/fizzle-cli/README.md

 └  Done in 633ms
 ```

-`npx fizzle up` in the root of your project directory.
+`npx fizzle-cli up` in the root of your project directory.

 ```bash
 ┌  Fizzle CLI 🪣✨